Use this file to discover all available pages before exploring further.

 React

 import express from 'express';const app = express();app.use(express.json());app.post('/api/card-view-token', async (req, res) => { // 1.
 Authenticate your own user first const user = await authenticateRequest(req); if (!user) return res.status(401).json({ error: 'Unauthorized' }); const { enabled_views, access_code, theme } = req.body; // 2.
 Validate enabled_views — only accept known values const VALID_VIEWS = ['data', 'pin']; if (enabled_views && !enabled_views.every(v => VALID_VIEWS.includes(v))) { return res.status(400).json({ error: 'Invalid enabled_views' }); } // 3.
 Look up this user's card IDs from your own database const { yativoCardId, cardId } = await getUserCardIds(user.id); // 4.
-Call Yativo from your backend — credentials never leave the server const response = await fetch( `https://crypto-api.yativo.com/api/v1/yativo-card/${yativoCardId}/cards/${cardId}/view-token`, { method: 'POST', headers: { 'Authorization': `Bearer ${process.env.YATIVO_API_KEY}`, 'Content-Type': 'application/json', }, body: JSON.stringify({ ...(enabled_views ? { enabled_views } : {}), ...(access_code ? { access_code } : {}), ...(theme ? { theme } : {}), }), } ); if (!response.ok) { return res.status(502).json({ error: 'Failed to get view token' }); } const data = await response.json(); // Return only the URL — do not cache it res.json(data.data);});
+Call Yativo from your backend — credentials never leave the server const response = await fetch( `https://crypto-api.yativo.com/api/v1/yativo-card/${yativoCardId}/cards/${cardId}/view-token`, { method: 'POST', headers: { 'Authorization': `Bearer ${process.env.YATIVO_API_KEY}`, 'Content-Type': 'application/json', }, body: JSON.stringify({ ...(enabled_views ? { enabled_views } : {}), ...(access_code ? { access_code } : {}), ...(theme ? { theme } : {}), }), } ); const payload = await response.json(); // PIN not yet set — return the setup URL so your frontend can redirect the cardholder if (!response.ok && payload.error_code === 'PIN_NOT_SET') { return res.status(422).json({ error_code: 'PIN_NOT_SET', message: payload.message, pin_setup_url: payload.data?.pin_setup_url, }); } if (!response.ok) { return res.status(502).json({ error: 'Failed to get view token' }); } // Return only the URL — do not cache it res.json(payload.data);});

 import { YativoSDK } from '@yativo/crypto-sdk';const sdk = new YativoSDK({ baseURL: 'https://crypto-api.yativo.com/api/v1/', apiKey: process.env.YATIVO_API_KEY!, apiSecret: process.env.YATIVO_API_SECRET!,});// In your backend route handler:const result = await sdk.cards.getViewToken( 'yc_01HX9KZMB3F7VNQP8R2WDGT4E5', // yativoCardId 'card_01HX9KZMB3F7VNQP8R2WDGT4E5', // cardId { enabled_views: ['data', 'pin'], theme: { accent_color: '#813AE3', border_radius: 16, }, });// Send result.data.secure_view_url to your frontendreturn res.json({ url: result.data.secure_view_url });